 CMS vs. DXP - What`s the Difference?

-Traditional Content Management Systems that enabled multiple users to collaborate on the same content has long morphed into Web Content Management Systems.
-Web Content Management (WCM ) essentially overcame the deficits of the content management system by enabling front-end interfacing in publishing and controlling online content.
+Traditional Content Management Systems that enabled multiple users to collaborate on the same content have long morphed into advanced Content Management Systems.
+A CMS overcomes content management challenges by providing specific functionality for organizing, publishing, and controlling digital content.

-But now, the majority of organizations are factoring customer experience a key differentiator.
-There is an upward trend in translating content management strategies into digital experience platform (DXP) requirements.
+But today, organizations are forced to accelerate their digital experience efforts.
+The majority of organizations are factoring in customer experience as a critical differentiator.
+As a result, there is an upward trend in translating content management strategies into digital experience platform (DXP) requirements.

 CMS has its limitations.
 It does not consider experience and fails to address today's demands of personalized, yet consistent content across all online touchpoints.
 That's why many organizations now don't see CMS as the core technology that drives their digital experience.